maxtkc/mvths-wiki/docs/008-programming-the-metro-mini.rst

 -  Power Supply: The Metro Mini can get its power (5V and Ground) from the host computer and through the USB cable.
 NOTE: When using a Metro Mini, you will no longer need your bench to power your circuit.
+So you can REMOVE your bench supply from the circuit.
 -  Programming: Code written on your computer is uploaded to the Metro Mini through the USB cable.
 -  Data Communication: The USB cable can also be used to send data to